idogut3/20595-DataMining-Discovering-Analyzing-Predicting-Stroke-usingDataScienceShenanigans-ResearchProject/README.md

 > Such insights can be valuable for understanding risk factors, guiding medical decisions about a patient, or conducting medical research.

 Before running FP-Growth, I had to balance the Data:

 Since stroke cases are rare in the original dataset, most of the patterns the algorithm would find would only reflect the majority who did not have a stroke.
 To fix this, I split the Data into 2 groups, a “stroke” group and a “non-stroke” group.

+- I chose a random sample from both groups and joined it together to a new group having equal representation of both stroke cases and none stroke cases.

-From the large group (Majority class) – which did not have a stroke, I randomly took a number equal to the group size of the small group that did have a stroke (Minority class), In other words, I took the same number of non-stroke cases as stroke cases and created A new balanced dataset.
-This allowed my algorithm to focus more on learning the differences between the two groups, and on data that might be related to stroke (rather than just other inferences).
-This is a common and fair way to make association rule mining more useful when working with rare events like stroke.
-It is a legitimate and correct way that is similar to methods used globally, in industry and academia (which is why I did it this way).
+[x] This allowed my algorithm to focus more on learning the differences between the two groups, and on data that might be related to stroke.
+This is a common way to make           association rule mining more useful when working with rare events like stroke.

 In addition to balancing the data, I needed to categorize numeric data into "bins" instead of continuous numeric functions:
-I binned continuous numbers like age, glucose, and BMI into labeled categories like "old" or "high glucose".
-This is a necessary process to make the data usable for the FP-Growth algorithm, which needs data that works more like checkboxes (yes/no), rather than numeric (continuous) numbers without a step This, the algorithm will not be able to find patterns in these important features.
+So I binned continuous numbers like age, glucose, and BMI into labeled categories like "old" or "high glucose".

+[x] This is a necessary process to make the data usable for the FP-Growth algorithm, which needs data that works more like checkboxes (yes/no), rather than numeric                (continuous) numbers without a step This, the algorithm will not be able to find patterns in these important features.